 I agree that when a cat has a home, it is best to keep him or her indoors to avoid unnecessary harm to other wildlife.
 But calling for killing all outdoor cats because they hunt birds is a ridiculous and downright dumb argument.
 The Humane Society of the United States has a comprehensive statement on outdoor cats and reducing their populations humanely, through trap-neuter-return or TNR (we got Georgia spayed and Cannoli neutered early on, keeping the feral cat population in our neighborhood under control).
 It’s a great way to bring about a balance without choosing one species of animal over the other.

-Now back to those waffles, I started another batch of sourdough a few weeks back after my old starter had been thoroughly neglected and then cleared out of the refrigerator to make room for other things.
+Now back to those vegan sourdough waffles, I started another batch of sourdough a few weeks back after my old starter had been thoroughly neglected and then cleared out of the refrigerator to make room for other things.
 This time I made the starter the really old-fashioned way, with nothing but flour and water, following this recipe on the King Arthur Flour website.
 Everything went very well and I had a bubbling, happy sourdough starter within a week.
 The first thing I decided to make with it were these vegan Sourdough Waffles — with whole wheat flour.
-They were so good, I’ve been making them every weekend since.
-It’s the only kind Desi and Jay will now have.
+They were so good, I’ve been making them every weekend since — even more often, I think, than my delicious Vegan whole wheat waffles.

 There’s an alchemy that takes place when you add sourdough to baked goods.
 They become lighter, airier, and flavorful without becoming tangy, as you would expect (unless you add a ton of the sourdough, which you don’t in these waffles).
 We also discussed the importance of probiotics and prebiotics in food and their effect on your overall health in a recent post: sourdough has a ton of those probiotic bacteria because it’s fermented, while whole wheat provides the perfect prebiotic fiber for those bacteria to thrive on.